rwdr0/personal-site/src/pages/blog/wasm-serverless.md

 # WebAssembly: The True Essence of Serverless Computing

-_Or: How I Learned to Stop Worrying and Love the Runtime_

-After years of wrestling with Lambda cold starts, debugging container orchestration nightmares, and watching my "serverless" bills explode, I've had an epiphany.
+After years of debugging container orchestration nightmares, and watching my "serverless" bills explode, I've had an epiphany.
 We've been doing serverless wrong this entire time.
 The real serverless was inside WebAssembly all along.

 ## The False Prophets of Serverless